sitch-io/arfcn-reference/README.rst

 Special thanks:
 _______________

-This was lifted, with gratitude, from http://gnuradio.org/redmine/attachments/115/all_gsm_channels_arfcn.txt
+The reference information was lifted, with gratitude, from http://gnuradio.org/redmine/attachments/115/all_gsm_channels_arfcn.txt